Having a strong tenancy agreement is an essential layer of protection for both landlords and tenants. Here's what you need to know.

 PUBLISHED ON

 Tenancy agreements are legal contracts that stipulate the responsibilities and obligations of both the landlord and the tenant.
-While some landlords may think of it as a bit of an after-thought or feel a verbal agreement is enough if a disagreement arises a poorly written agreement (or verbal one) could result in it being void and result in fines or worse.
+While some landlords may think of it as a bit of an afterthought or feel a verbal agreement is enough if a disagreement arises, a poorly written agreement (or verbal one) could result in it being void, which may lead to fines or worse.

-A tenancy agreement then is a layer of protection for both the landlord and the tenants and can save both parties a lot of money and heartache down the line.
-Not to mention avoiding potential penalties that can afflict landlords if they don’t take proper care when managing their properties.
+A tenancy agreement acts as a layer of protection for both the landlord and the tenants, and can save both parties a lot of money and heartache down the line.
+Not to mention avoiding potential penalties that can affect landlords if they don’t take proper care when managing their properties.

 Not having a tenancy agreement is a bad idea for a number of reasons, starting with: